MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 If you haven't already, complete the [asssessment of your environment and infrastructure](assess-deploy-office-365-proplus-with-Configuration-Manager.md).
 This assessment will help you make key decisions as part of planning your deployment.

 In addition to this guidance, we recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
-FastTrack onboarding services are available with the purchase of 50 or more seats of Office 365 Enterprise and Office 365 Business SKUs, along with paid Government, Kiosk, and Nonprofit SKUs.

 ![Deploy with ODT or Configuration Manager](images/plan-office-365-proplus-03.png)